At a Glance: The Best Gun Cleaning Kit

 Real Avid Gun Boss Handgun Cleaning Kit

 If you liked the compact design of the HOPPES cleaning kit but would like something that is suitable for multiple pistol calibers, then our sixth choice may be just what you are looking for.
-The Real Avid Gun Boss kit is made for handguns of all calibers and comes in a portable, soft carrying case.
+The Real Avid Gun Boss kit is one of the best compact multi-caliber pistol cleaning kits for handguns from .22 -.45 calibers and comes in a portable, soft carrying case.

 This kit has aluminum guide rods and brass brushes for all of your common pistol calibers.
 The case is weatherproof and will securely hold all of its parts in place during your commute to the range.
 However, it does not include gun oil or solvent, and there is no room to add either to this case due to its compact nature.